tonilatorrec/any2ebook/readme.md

 ```
 any2ebook
 ```

 The first time the program runs, it will ask for the following paths:
-- **Clippings path**: the path to the parent folder where each Obsidian clipping is stored as an .md file.
+- **Clippings path**: the path to the top-level folder of the Obsidian clippings stored as .md files.
 This folder can be set for each template in the Obsidian Web Clipper extension options.
 - **Output path**: the path to the folder where the epub files will be stored.

+Each URL is attempted once; if the conversion fails it will be recorded and skipped in future runs.